National Black Theatre (Australia): Precedents

 Bob Maza and others got involved in community theatre in Melbourne after Maza had travelled to the United States and been impressed by political theatre being staged by African Americans and Native Americans.
 Along with Jack Charles, Maza co-founded the first Aboriginal theatre company, Nindethana, at the Pram Factory in 1971.

 After working in the United States as a director and actor, Brian Syron returned to Sydney and held acting classes in 1969 for Indigenous actors, including Gary Foley and Denis Walker at the Foundation for Aboriginal Affairs.
 Paul Coe, a law student, approached Jenny Sheehan (aka Jenni(e) van de Steenhaven), a non-Aboriginal drama student, to run classes for young people in 1971.
 They were given a grant of to continue the workshops and play readings in February 1972.

 Street theatre was organised by the Aboriginal community in Redfern by 1972 as a form of political action.
 Informal and formal theatrical performances were staged to raise awareness about the Aboriginal tent embassy, land rights demonstrations, and to support the establishment of a legal service.

-An art workshop was involved in the printing of posters (including those for the N'ingla a-na rallies) and in ceramics, sculpture, carving, etc. The documentary Ningla A-Na (1972), directed by Alessandro Cavadini and Carolyn Strachan, highlighted the land rights movement and Aboriginal activism, including the theatre as examples of the growing movement for self-determination.
+An art workshop was involved in the printing of posters (including those for the N'ingla a-na rallies) and in ceramics, sculpture, carving, etc. The documentary Ningla A-Na (1972), directed by Alessandro Cavadini, highlighted the land rights movement and Aboriginal activism, including the theatre as examples of the growing movement for self-determination.

 Carole Johnson, an African-American dancer, toured Australia with the Eleo Pomare Dance Company in February and March.
 They witnessed the media coverage of the tent embassy, and the attempts to remove it, and understood the human rights issues.
 Johnson stayed in Sydney and, with an Australia Council for the Arts grant, started a dance workshop in May, using St Luke's Church hall by the end of the year.
 Participants included Euphemia Bostock (born 1936, aka Phemie), her daughter Tracey, Wayne Nicol, Norma Williams (Ingram), and Elsie and Joanne Vesper.
 The dance workshop was documented in the short film Sharing the dream (1974), and led to the formation of NAISDA and the Aboriginal Islander Dance Theatre.